St. Matthew's Cathedral (Laramie, Wyoming): Radio station KFBU

-1928 photograph of Saint Michael's cathedral, including the KFBU transmitting antenna.
+1928 photograph of Saint Matthew's cathedral, including the KFBU transmitting antenna.

 On October 3, 1922, a broadcasting station license was issued to "The Cathedral (Bishop Thomas)".
 The station call sign, KFBU, was randomly issued from an alphabetical list of available call letters.
 This was the first broadcasting station in the state of Wyoming, which was the last of the then 48 U.S. states to establish a broadcasting station.

 The station was established due to the efforts of Bishop Nathaniel Seymour Thomas, the region's missionary bishop for the Episcopal church.
 Bishop Thomas had given a sermon over KDKA, the Westinghouse station in East Pittsburgh, Pennsylvania, and viewed radio as a potential significant aid in reaching the widely scattered regional population.
 Initial station construction was done by Warner N. Crosby, a University of Wyoming engineering student.
 A transmitting antenna was strung atop the building, and experimental transmissions begun in October.

 On November 5, a railroad accident occurred during a blizzard on a nearby pass.
 A railroad employee made it to Laramie, intending to notify the Cheyenne office by telegraph that the rail line was blocked.
 However, the storm had also downed the telegraph lines, so KFBU was used instead, with Crosby contacting a Kansas City amateur station, 9ANQ, and arranging for its operator to send a warning telegram to Cheyenne.
 A few days later, Crosby ended his work at the still uncompleted station, so Earl R. Witzel, another university student, assumed engineering duties.
 The first church service broadcast was made on February 17, 1924.